NervanaSystems/ngraph-python/doc/source/tensorflow.rst

   - A util function ``TFImporter._get_unimplemented_ops()`` is provided for getting a list of unimplemented ops from a particular model.

-2. The importer shall be used to imports forward graph.
+2. The importer should be used to imports forward graph.

-  - User shall use the importer to import forward pass of the TensorFlow graph, and then perform autodiff and training updates in ngraph.
+  - User should use the importer to import forward pass of the TensorFlow graph, and then perform autodiff and training updates in ngraph.
   - TensorFlow ops related to gradient computation is not supported.
   - In the future, two-way weights exchange between TensorFlow and ngraph will